Skip to main content

 Custom code RAG

-While Continue comes with @codebase out of the box, you might wish to set up your own vector database and build a custom retrieval-augmented generation (RAG) system.
+While Continue comes with @Codebase out of the box, you might wish to set up your own vector database and build a custom retrieval-augmented generation (RAG) system.
 This can allow you to access code that is not available locally, to index code a single time across all users, or to include custom logic.
 In this guide, we'll walk you through the steps it takes to build this.

 Step 1: Choose an embeddings model